testcara/konflux-banner/README.md

 | `end`         | string |  ❌      | When the banner disappears automatically (UTC, ISO 8601 format)            |
 | `Details`     | string | ❌       | More details like: issues, slack channels, etc.                     |

+Optional fields (e.g., start, end) should only be included if needed, and must follow the required format.
+If not needed, omit them entirely to avoid schema validation errors.

 ## 🗂 Directory Structure

 ```yaml